Healthplan Spain

 How Long Does It Take?

 By law, you should receive your resolution within 3 months.
-In 2024–2025, processing times are improving under the new digitalisation reforms.
-Once approved, you’ll be fingerprinted and receive your residence card (“TIE”) within 4–6 weeks.
+Processing times vary by region, but digitalisation and new procedures are gradually improving delays.
+Once approved, you’ll be fingerprinted and receive your residence card (TIE) typically within 4–6 weeks.

 Receiving the TIE Card

 After approval, you must book a fingerprint appointment (toma de huellas).
-The TIE is usually ready 30–45 days later.
+The TIE is usually ready 30–45 days later for collection at the designated police station.

 Can You Keep the Card After Divorce or Death?

-Yes — in most cases.
-If you were married for at least 3 years (1 in Spain), you can keep the card post-divorce.
-Parents with custody, victims of abuse, or long-term partners with shared children can also keep residency.
+In many cases, yes.
+If you were married for at least 3 years (and at least 1 of those years in Spain), you may keep the card after divorce if you apply to preserve your right of residence.
+Parents with custody, victims of abuse, or long-term partners with shared children can also, in certain circumstances, maintain residency.

-If the EU citizen dies, the family may retain residency if they lived in Spain for at least a year together.
+If the EU citizen dies, the family may retain residency if they lived in Spain together and meet the conditions in the relevant regulations.

 Rules for Long-Term Partners

-Long-term partners with shared children or proof of a stable relationship typically retain residency upon separation.
-Each case is assessed individually by immigration.
+Long-term partners with shared children or clear proof of a stable relationship may retain residency upon separation, subject to the specific criteria and evidence requested by immigration.
+Each case is assessed individually.

 Validity & Renewal